-Unit design
+Unit Design

-- Units must be of a high quality, bespoke design that complements and enhances its surrounding environment.
-The proposed unit design must be agreed by the City of Wolverhampton Council.
+- Units must be of a high quality, bespoke design that enhances its surrounding environment.
+The proposed unit design should inspire vibrancy and add a sense of individual identity to our street scene.
+The unit design must be agreed by the City of Wolverhampton Council.
 (It is suggested traders do not purchase a unit until the proposed design has been agreed by the Council). - The unit must not have protruding signage from the top, side or any element of the unit.